Enoch

 Enoch’s Life

-Enoch would be typified as a family man.
-The name Enoch refers to the educated one, or those educated.
+Enoch would be a family man.
+The name Enoch also refers to the “educated one” or those who are educated.
 ‘Holy Hasidic’ would be a descriptive name for Enoch.
-Many who study in the Way consider Enoch as the primitive root of the teaching itself.
-Having had Adam and Eve’s knowledge base handed down from Enosh, Enoch’s teaching platform is complete.
+His teaching was highly prized among those later designated as the Hasidim, which speaks to his broad-based acceptance.
+Many who study in the Way consider Enoch to be the primitive root of the teaching itself.
+Adam and Eve’s knowledge base was handed down through Enosh and continued through the Righteous Remnant; Enoch’s teaching platform is complete.
+He enters the world.

 Gen. 5.22, again restated in v.
 24: “Enoch walked with God three hundred years*… And Enoch walked with God, and he was not, and God took him.”
-These scriptures point to Enoch as outstandingly different than any other participant of the generations thus far.
-Previously the litany of the generations reads as ‘they lived, they died, and in-between they begot’.
-Enoch truly walks with God (spirit manifest from within?), spurring three complete books written in his name, but also that Enoch does not die but is taken directly by God and assumed into heaven.
+These scriptures point to Enoch as being outstandingly different from any other participant in the generations thus far.
+Previously, the litany of the generations reads, ‘They lived, they died, and in between, they begot.’
+Enoch truly walks with God (spirit manifest from within?), inspiring three complete books written in his name.
+However, Enoch does not die but is taken directly by God and assumed into Heaven.
+This ascent highlights Enoch’s significance.

 *Number 300 relates to Divine perfection, supernatural victory over enemies, and the signature of God (3, 30, 300).

-“Walked with God,” tells us much about Enoch.
+“Walked with God” tells us a great deal about Enoch.
 Enoch’s daily walk demonstrates full commitment.
 ‘The walk with God’ suggests ‘God abided in him’—Enoch is awake while others sleep.
-Other examples of this inspired pathway were entered upon by other biblical luminaries, among them John the Baptist, who “raised up a horn of salvation,” “Prophet of the Highest” (Lk.
-2.69, 76).
+Other examples of this inspired pathway were followed by other biblical luminaries, among them John the Baptist, who “raised up a horn of salvation,” “Prophet of the Highest” (Luke 1.69, 76).
 Jesus, in his person and his teaching of the Way, speaks to the same office, and John 1.1-15 relates Jesus’ supreme precedence.
 Noah also walked with God (Gn.
 9.1).
-Known as the ‘righteous remnant’, through these highly committed individuals the thread of the enlightenment into God remains preserved.
-Even so, the first true proto-Christ figure, Enoch, stands out.
+Known as the ‘righteous remnant,’ the thread of the enlightenment into God remains preserved through these highly committed individuals.
+Even so, the first designated proto-Christ figure, Enoch, stands out.

 By contrast, remember the seventh generation of Cain?
-Lamech arrives in that generation (Cain VI) and is arguably the most reprehensible individual in the Hebrew Bible.
-However, the godly line which follows Adam into the seventh generation gives us Enoch.
-His is the generation of perfection, or full completion often attributed as ‘wholeness with God’.
-Just as Cain’s heritage is a complete evil, so Adam’s is a completed spirituality.
+Lamech arrives in that generation (Cain’s Aftermath) and is arguably the most reprehensible individual in the Hebrew Bible.
+However, the godly line that follows Adam into the seventh generation is represented by Enoch.
+He is the generation of perfection, or full completion, often attributed as ‘wholeness with God.’
+Just as Cain’s heritage is a complete evil, Adam’s is a complete spirituality.

-It is Noah who receives Enoch’s teaching “… a just man, perfect in his generations.
+Noah receives Enoch’s teaching: “… a just man, perfect in his generations.
 Noah walked with God” (Gn.
 6.9).
 The idea of walking with God is intrinsic to the Way.

-Enoch essentially establishes this pathway of ‘walking’ for the generations, and in part why Enoch is considered a proto-Christ by religious scholars.
-This pathway implies several attributes.
-Much as Jesus demonstrated while walking in the full expression of God, it implies a knowledge of what God approves and does not approve.
-It implies certain wakefulness and insightfulness whose gears turn the enlightened understanding.
-This, in turn, implies seeking Him and implies a relationship with Him.
-Walking with God requires sensitivity to Him, both His presence within and without, and a familiarity with the teachings God has provided.
+Enoch essentially establishes this godly pathway of ‘walking’ for the generations, and in part, this is why Enoch is considered a proto-Christ by many religious scholars.
+This Christ pathway implies fundamental attributes of character.
+Much as Jesus demonstrated while walking in the full expression of God, it means knowing what God approves and does not approve.
+It implies a particular wakefulness and insightfulness whose gears turn to enlightened understanding.
+This wakefulness, in turn, implies seeking Him and suggests a relationship with Him.
+Walking with God requires sensitivity to Him, both in His presence within and around you, and a familiarity with the teachings God has provided, not only through study but also through personal revelation.

-If we observe Jesus’s ministry one root of the Way becomes revealed from the Book of Jude.
-Scripture mentions Enoch’s prophesies concerning the ungodly and their deeds.
+If we observe Jesus’s ministry, one root of the Way becomes revealed from the Book of Jude.
+Jude’s scripture mentions Enoch’s prophesies concerning the ungodly and their deeds.

 From Enoch Book II, chapter 33, verse 4, “And there is no advisor and no successor to my creation.
 I am self-eternal and not made by hand.
 My thought is without change.
-My wisdom is my advisor and my deed is my word… (5) Apply your mind, Enoch, and acknowledge the One who is speaking to you.”* This is written as a direct speaking from God unto Enoch.
-This is reminiscent of God speaking to Moses, “I Am that I Am,” Ex.
-3.14, and “…and the Word was with God,” Jn.1.1
+My wisdom is my advisor and my deed is my word… (5) Apply your mind, Enoch, and acknowledge the One who is speaking to you.”* This is written as a direct speech from God to Enoch.
+Reminiscent of God speaking to Moses, “I Am that I Am,” Ex.
+3.14, and “and the Word was with God,” Jn.1.1—throughout the Hebrew and Christian testimonies, these recurring values of awakening and relationship, faith, and continuance, are to be brought into daily life.

 *Charlesworth.
 The Old Testament Pseudepigrapha, vol. I, Apocalyptic Literature, and Testaments.
 Peabody, Mass: Hendrickson, 2nd ed., 2011.
 Print.

-When Enoch is taken up he transcends into the angel Metatron.
-Angel Metatron is also ‘he who unifies’, but he who also ‘crowns’ your prayers to enhance them toward the will of God, and in so doing assists in binding heaven and earth together.
+When Enoch is taken up, he transcends into the angel Metatron.
+Angel Metatron is a controversial figure, and researchers should take note of this.
+However, his namesake is ‘he who unifies,’ but he also ‘crowns’ your prayers to enhance them toward the will of God and, in so doing, assists in binding Heaven and earth together.

 There is much commentary concerning Metatron.
-One noted comment makes a similarity between Melchizedek and Metatron: “…both hold exalted, if not pre-eminent, positions among the angels; both are heavenly judges… Both had earthly lives prior to their exalted, heavenly states.”* This similarity extends itself to Jesus Christ as well.
-Metatron is called the ‘Prince of the Divine Presence’, he dwells with God.
+One noted comment makes a similarity between Melchizedek and Metatron: “…both hold exalted, if not pre-eminent, positions among the angels; both are heavenly judges… Both had earthly lives prior to their exalted, heavenly states.”* Metatron is called the ‘Prince of the Divine Presence’; he dwells with God.

-*ibid. trans.
-P. Alexander, intro.
-3 Enoch, The Heavenly Melchizedek.
+*ibid.
+Charlesworth, trans.
+P. Alexander, introduction 3 Enoch, The Heavenly Melchizedek.

-For the teaching of the Way, Jesus speaks of his generation that cannot discern the signs of the times and denounces them as evil (Mt.
+For the teaching of the Way, Jesus speaks of his generation that cannot discern the signs of the times and denounces those who cannot interpret them as evil (Mt.
 16.3-4).
-They cannot recognize the movement of the spirit in the times in which they live.
+Enoch faces a similar circumstance, which, within two centuries as noted in the biblical timeline, leads to Noah and the flood.
+The people cannot recognize the movement of the spirit in the times in which they live.
 Many would denote our current times as quite similar.
-Enoch, as a teacher and Holy One, shines as a beacon of light, and amidst his generation radiates his relationship with God.
+Enoch, as a teacher and Holy One, shines as a beacon of light and, amidst his generation, radiates his relationship with God.

 *